 However, after discussions with the three innovators on the vision of Lakewide Inclusive Sanitation, the competition element used for the first Pooptank was considered less relevant for the second Pooptank, because all innovators were striving towards the same general objective, and because all innovators saw the greater benefits of collaboration.
 Therefore, it was agreed that the second funding round would search for the same amount of grant financing of $5,000USD for all three innovators and that all three innovators would support each other, sharing resources, experiences, and lessons learned.

 Competition amongst innovators, spiced things up, and gave excitement to the Pooptank launch.

 However, competition soon gave way to collaboration, which is more important to achieve the vision of Lakewide Inclusive Sanitation.

 Establishing the mentoring relationship.

 Having successfully live-streamed the Pooptank and sent the innovators their prize money, the next step was to connect them to the Pooptank mentors network.
 Collective mentor meetings were set up in order for the innovators to pitch their innovation once again, this time with the objective of establishing the most relevant mentoring relationship which would provide technical support to the innovators over the duration of the Pooptank cycle (until March 2023).

-The 2nd Pooptank show is currently under preparation and will be broadcast on Friday the 18th November at 1600hrs East Africa Time (EAT).
+The 2nd Pooptank show was broadcast live on Friday the 18th November at 1600hrs East Africa Time (EAT).